huggingface/blog/deep-rl-q-part1.md

   <img src="assets/70_deep_rl_q_part1/policy.jpg" alt="Policy"/>
 </figure>

-**Our goal is to find an optimal policy π***, aka, a policy that leads to the best expected cumulative reward.
+**Our goal is to find an optimal policy π***, aka., a policy that leads to the best expected cumulative reward.

 And to find this optimal policy (hence solving the RL problem), there **are two main types of RL methods**: